 - Within 42 days from the anniversary date of incorporation, file an Annual Return with the Companies Registry

-Seeking an online Hong Kong accounting service is an effective solution to stop your business from waste of money and time when dealing with such duties.
+Seeking an online Hong Kong accounting service is an effective solution to stop your business from wasting your money and time when dealing with such duties.

-How to start an e-commerce business in Hong Kong?
+How to start an eCommerce business in Hong Kong?
 You may now get your answer.
-Keep in mind, ask yourself a few questions before setup is never of no use.
+Keep in mind, asking yourself a few questions before setup is never of no use.

-There will be no one all-embracing business model for e-commerce businesses, so it is vital to understand their pros and cons to your business circumstances before selecting.
-Having a fulfillment strategy and opening a merchant account are very essential when coming to running a Hong Kong online business as well.
+There will be no one all-embracing business model for eCommerce businesses, so it is vital to understand their pros and cons to your business circumstances before selecting.
+Having a fulfillment strategy and opening a merchant account is very essential when coming to running a Hong Kong online business as well.

-Important steps to set up an e-commerce company in Hong Kong: Register a company, open a bank account, check the need for a license, determine the right marketplace, and keep the company stay compliant in the post-registration stage.
+Important steps to set up an eCommerce company in Hong Kong: Register a company, open a bank account, check the need for a license, determine the right marketplace, and keep the company stays compliant in the post-registration stage.